madhavkarri/CarND-P5-ExtendedKalmanFilters/README.md

 - `FusionEKF.cpp` - initializes Kalman filter, calls the predict function, calls the update function
 - `kalman_filter.cpp` - defines the predict function, the update function for lidar, and the update function for radar
 - `tools.cpp` - function to calculate RMSE and the Jacobian matrix

+Files that require additions and modifications are: `FusionEKF.cpp`, `kalman_filter.cpp`, and `tools.cpp`.

+How files relate to each other and a brief overview of code execution flow:

+- `Main.cpp` reads in the data and sends a sensor measurement to `FusionEKF.cpp`
+- `FusionEKF.cpp` takes the sensor data and initializes variables and updates variables.
+The Kalman filter equations are not in this file. `FusionEKF.cpp` has a variable called `ekf_`, which is an instance of a KalmanFilter class.
+The `ekf_` holds the matrix and vector values.
+In addition, use the `ekf_` instance to call the predict and update equations.
+- The KalmanFilter class is defined in `kalman_filter.cpp` and `kalman_filter.h`.
+Modify only 'kalman_filter.cpp', which contains functions for the prediction and update steps.